Beastslash/about/governance/officers.md

 # Officers
 This operations document lists all officer positions in the company.
-Officers may create and manage new positions that report to them.
+Officers may create and manage positions that report to them.
 Officers may also delegate some or all of their powers and duties to the new positions.

 ## Current officers
 | Name | Position |